What An All-Female Delegation Says About N.H.

-But another Granite State woman who won big Tuesday, Governor-elect Maggie Hassan, was quick to stress that putting women in top offices is nothing new in New Hampshire.
+But another Granite State woman who won big Tuesday, Gov.-elect Maggie Hassan, is quick to stress that putting women in top offices is nothing new here.

-GOVERNOR MAGGIE HASSAN: We have a history of electing women, and that's partly because we have such a wonderful tradition and culture of citizen participation in all aspects of life.
+"We have a history of electing women, and that's partly because we have such a wonderful tradition and culture of citizen participation in all aspects of life," she says.

-Debbie Walsh, director of the Center for American Women and Politics at Rutgers University.
-She says this week's sweep in New Hampshire may be the biggest milestone for women in politics since Californians sent Barbara Boxer and Diane Feinstein to the U.S. Senate in 1992.
+Debbie Walsh, director of the Center for American Women and Politics at Rutgers University, says this week's sweep in New Hampshire may be the biggest milestone for women in politics since Californians sent Barbara Boxer and Diane Feinstein to the U.S. Senate in 1992.

-"Here you have that next big thing, which is a state that is comfortable to be represented by a 100-percent female delegation.
+"Here you have that next big thing, which is a state that is comfortable to be represented by a 100-percent female delegation," Walsh says.

 The women currently in New Hampshire's delegation, Democrat Shaheen and Republican Ayotte, are the only split-party pair of women ever to represent a state in the U.S. Senate.
 Shaheen is also the first woman ever to be elected both governor and senator.
 She says New Hampshire's history of female leaders boils down to one thing.

-"It really speaks to voters in New Hampshire and their ability to make decisions regardless of gender.
+"It really speaks to voters in New Hampshire and their ability to make decisions regardless of gender," Shaheen says.

 Shaheen is up for re-election in 2014.
 She emailed supporters about New Hampshire's all-female sweep, closing with a fundraising pitch.
 Ayotte, meanwhile, noted that one glass ceiling does remain.

-"We haven't had a woman president yet, but here in New Hampshire, it's clear that people are going to judge you based on your qualifications, and that's all we can ask.
+"We haven't had a woman president yet, but here in New Hampshire, it's clear that people are going to judge you based on your qualifications, and that's all we can ask," she says.